WICG/first-party-sets/README.md

 ![](./images/FPS_clear_site_data-not_clear.drawio.svg)

 a.
-Site A and Site B create a FPS with Site A as the primary and Site B as the member.
+Site A and Site B create a RWS with Site A as the primary and Site B as the member.
 Site data will not be cleared.

 b.
-Site C joins the existing FPS as a member site where Site A is the primary.
+Site C joins the existing RWS as a member site where Site A is the primary.
 Site data will not be cleared.

 ---

 ![](./images/FPS_clear_site_data-clear.drawio.svg)

 c.
-Given an FPS with primary Site A and members Site B and Site C, if Site D joins this FPS and becomes the new primary; the previous set will be dissolved and the browser will clear data for Site A, Site B and Site C.
+Given an RWS with primary Site A and members Site B and Site C, if Site D joins this RWS and becomes the new primary; the previous set will be dissolved and the browser will clear data for Site A, Site B and Site C.

 d.
-Given an FPS with primary Site A and members Site B and Site C, if Site B leaves the FPS, the browser will clear site data for Site B.
+Given an RWS with primary Site A and members Site B and Site C, if Site B leaves the RWS, the browser will clear site data for Site B.

 e.
-Given two FPSs, FPS1 has primary Site A and members Site B and Site C and FPS2 has primary Site X and member Site Y, if they join together as one FPS with Site A being the primary, the browser will clear site data for Site X and Site Y.
+Given two RWSs, RWS1 has primary Site A and members Site B and Site C and RWS2 has primary Site X and member Site Y, if they join together as one RWS with Site A being the primary, the browser will clear site data for Site X and Site Y.

 ---